SoSC December 2, 2017 – Thanksgiving

 Thanksgiving 2017 had come and gone.
 This is a little recap of the detail.
 It has something to do with decorating the Christmas tree.
 I’ll get to it toward the end of the post.

 I was hosting the Thanksgiving dinner this year.
 The previous time I hosted it was in 2009.
 That was the year I received the chemotherapy and radiation for my melanoma cancer from January to July.
-I know, I was so brave to host the dinner for 28 people.
-With the limited energy, it took me two months to get the house ready.
-Mercy helped me do most of the cooking.
+I know, I was so brave to host the dinner for 28 people four months after the cancer treatment.
+With the limited energy, I took two months to get the house ready, cleaning the house one room at a time.
+On the day of Thanksgiving, my daughter Mercy helped me do most of the cooking, I had written the schedule of the day from 8:00 a.m. to 11:30 a.m. when the family would arrive.
+She followed the schedule to put the turkey in the over, cook other dishes and set up the hors d’oeuvre and dessert tables.
+She did such a good job that all I did was get myself ready for the family dinner.

-By the way, Autumn is two months old two days ago.
+By the way, Autumn is two months and four days old.
 She had her first immunization.
 Mercy said Autumn handled the shots well.
 “Good girl, Autumn!”

 Linda G Hill’s SoSC December 2, 2017